 6.0 Monitoring, Reporting, and Plan Adaptation

 Monitoring is a common aspect of the MAP.
 Monitoring can be used to measure the effectiveness of management practices at meeting the objectives, or compliance with Agreement terms.
 When developing monitoring strategies, methods should be chosen that measure variables directly related to the resource goals.
 This provides feedback as to whether goals were met and provides a basis for management decisions.
 Many resources are available detailing various rangeland monitoring methods and their uses.
 A monitoring regime is project-specific and should be tailored toward specific sites and objectives.
 For these reasons, this document will NOT delve deeply get into specific monitoring methodology.
-However, many useful monitoring resources are provided below in the Chapter 0.
+However, many useful monitoring resources are provided below in Chapter VI.
+SUPPLEMENTAL RESOURCES.

-SUPPLEMENTAL RESOURCES

 *6.1 Monitoring and Reporting

 Describe monitoring variables, methods of measurement, schedule, data analysis, and reporting requirement to determine compliance and effectiveness of management actions; describe the rationale for inclusion or exclusion of potential variables with reference to common professional practices and expected grazing effects.
 Describe any required methods and variables.

+Define data management and sharing expectations and requirements of the landowner and other agencies.
+Define how the monitoring data will be collected and managed.
+Data sharing clauses are not common in grazing leases, but the agency might need to track management and outcomes.

 *6.2 Plan and Practice Adaptation